NDGuthrie/bridgepoint-1/doc-bridgepoint/notes/611_migrate_xtuml.org.ant.md

 4.12 - xtuml.net and xtuml.com shall forward to the same new website when the migration is completed.

+4.13 - The migration procedure shall be performed in a documented manner that is repeatable.
+Preferably with a script.

+4.14 - It is desirable that the selected web host provider be able to give us ssh access.

 5. Analysis
 -----------